HUBioDataLab/SELFormer/README.md

 ```
 * __--dataset_path__: Path of the directory containing the MoleculeNet datasets.
 * __--model_file__: Path of the pretrained model to be used.
 * __--generate_embeddings__: If set to 1, the program will generate embeddings for the MoleculeNet datasets.
-If set to 0, the program will use the pre-generated embeddings.
+If set to 0, the program will use the pre-generated embeddings
-*__--run_svm__: If set to 1, the program will run SVM on the generated embeddings.
+* __--run_svm__: If set to 1, the program will run SVM on the generated embeddings.
 If set to 0, the program will not run SVM.

 ## Training and Evaluating Models